 For institutional training grants with eligible trainees that cross budget periods, the unused portion would be reported as an unliquidated obligation.

-If an NIH fellowship notice of award has childcare funding in Section I, GCA will create a sub budget for that funding.
-The department will not need to submit a Transpasu for GCA to create the sub budget.
+If an NIH fellowship notice of award has childcare funding in Section I, GCA will create an award line for that funding.
+The department will not need to submit a SAGE Modification Request for GCA to create the award line.

-The sub budget will have the following attributes:
+The award line will have the following attributes:

-- Short title will start with “CC” (so it can be identified as childcare)
+- Grant Name will start with “CC” (so it can be identified as childcare)